redhat-developer/vscode-openshift-tools/README.commands.md

    * `Start Dev on Podman` - Run the above start dev workflow for applications deployed on Podman.
    * `Stop Dev` - Stop the dev command workflow and resources are cleaned, hence the application is not running on the cluster
    * `Show Dev Terminal` - Directly opens the VSCode terminal where the dev command is running.
-   * `Describe` - Describe the given Component in terminal window or inside a webview editor.
+   * `Describe` - Describe the given Component in terminal window.
-   * `Show Log` - Retrieve the log for the given Component in the terminal or inside a webview editor (can be changed in VSCode Settings)
+   * `Show Log` - Retrieve the log for the given Component in the terminal window.
-   * `Follow Log` - Follow logs for the given Component in the terminal or inside a webview editor (can be changed in VSCode Settings)
+   * `Follow Log` - Follow logs for the given Component in the terminal window.
    * `Open in Browser` - Open the exposed URL in default browser.
    * `Deploy` - Deploys a Component on the cluster by first building the images of the containers to deploy, then by deploying the Kubernetes resources necessary to deploy the components.
    * `Undeploy` - Undeploys a Component from the cluster.
 The component still resides in the local config.